gasparian/multiclass-semantic-segmentation/README.md

 ### Problem statement

-The semantic segmentation is no more than pixel-level classification and is well-known in the deep-learning community, and there are already several "state of the art" approaches to building such models.
+Semantic segmentation is no more than pixel-level classification and is well-known in the deep-learning community.
+There are several "state of the art" approaches for building such models.
 So basically we need a fully-convolutional network with some pretrained backbone for feature extraction to "map" input image with given masks (let's say, each output channel represents the individual class).
 Here is an example of cityscapes annotation:

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/download (72).png" height=300 /> </p>

-In this repo I wanted to show a way to train two most popular architectures - UNET and FPN (with pretty large resnext50 encoders).
+At this repo I want to show a way to train two most popular architectures - UNET and FPN (with pretty large `resnext50` encoders).
 Also, I want to give an idea of where we can use these semantic masks in the self-driving/robotics field: one of the **use cases** can be **generating "prior" for point cloud clustering** algorithms.
 But you can ask a question: why is semantic segmentation when in this case it's better to use panoptic/instance segmentation?
-Well, my answer will be: semantic segmentation models are a lot simpler to understand and train, including the computational resources consumption.
+Well, my answer will be: semantic segmentation models are a lot simpler and faster to understand and train.

 ### Unet vs Feature Pyramid Network